antonbashir/dart/docs/process/breaking-changes.md

 * Reply to the original announcement email, and make a note that the change is being implemented.

-If not approved, or if the requester decides to not pursue the change, the requester must:
+If not approved, or if the requestor decides to not pursue the change, the requestor must:

 * Reply to the original announcement email, and make a note that the change is has been rejected, with a quick summary of the rationale for that.